py5coding/py5book/integrations/matplotlib.md

 The second change is to recycle the Py5Image object.
 The [](/reference/sketch_convert_image) method lets us provide a Py5Image object to write the converted image data into.
 The Py5Image object must be the correct size.
-Recycling one Py5Image object in this way is lets us skip the repeated object creation of new Py5Image objects and garbage collection of old Py5Image objects.
+Recycling one Py5Image object in this way lets us skip the repeated object creation of new Py5Image objects and garbage collection of old Py5Image objects.